UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: Introduction

 To deal with this issue, we first consider the relaxed problems in the ideal case without considering the UAV's flight speed constraints, for which the well-structured optimal solutions are obtained via the Lagrange duality method to reveal the fundamental performance upper bounds.
 It is observed that for the two scenarios, the optimal trajectory solutions follow the same multi-location-hovering structure, but the optimal power allocation solutions are distinct.
-In particular, in the first scenario for rate maximization, the sensors transmit their messages based on the water-filling-like power allocation over time; while in the second scenario for outage probability minimization, the sensors adopt an on-off power allocation over time, where the sensors may remain silent in the outage status when the wireless channels become bad, such that the transmit power can be reserved for non-outage transmission at other time instants.
+In particular, in the first scenario for rate maximization, the GNs transmit their messages based on the water-filling-like power allocation over time.
+However, in the second scenario for outage probability minimization, the GNs adopt an on-off power allocation over time, where the GNs may remain silent in the outage status when the wireless channels become bad, such that the transmit power can be reserved for non-outage transmission at other time instants.

 Next, motivated by the obtained optimal trajectories for the above special problems, we propose efficient approaches to obtain high-quality solutions to the general problems with the UAV's flight speed constraints considered, by using techniques from convex optimization and approximation.
-In the proposed approaches, we solve a series of approximated convex optimization problems to update the UAV's flight trajectories and the sensors' power allocations towards efficient solutions.
+In the proposed approaches, we solve a series of approximated convex optimization problems to update the UAV's flight trajectories and the GNs' power allocations towards efficient solutions.

 Finally, we provide numerical simulations to validate the effectiveness of our proposed schemes.
 It is shown that our proposed designs significantly outperform the benchmark schemes in terms of the achieved data-rate throughput and outage probability under the two scenarios.
 It is also shown that when the communication duration becomes sufficiently long, the proposed designs approach the performance upper bounds achieved when the UAV's flight speed constraints are ignored.

 The remainder of this paper is organized as follows.
 Section \ref{sec:system} introduces the system model of our considered UAV-enabled data collection system with distributed beamforming.
 Section \ref{s4} solves the average data-rate throughput maximization problem in the delay-tolerant application scenario.
 Section \ref{s5} solves the outage probability minimization problem in the delay-sensitive application scenario.
 Section \ref{s7} presents numerical results.
 Finally, Section \ref{s11} concludes this paper.